cynotebo/KM-Workshop/Module 1.md

 ```
 gauchers&highlight=content
 ```
-Notice as you scroll through the results that the English - Microsoft Analyzer was able to pick up variations to this phrase such as "Gaucher" and "Gaucher's"
+Notice as you scroll through the results that the English-Microsoft Analyzer was able to pick up variations to this phrase such as "Gaucher" and "Gaucher's" and highlights them using default <em> </em> tags.

 Add a parameter &$count=true to determine that there are 8 documents that refer to "Gaucher's" disease:
 ```
 gauchers&highlight=content&$count=true
 ```

+The search explorer is useful for performing queries like this, however most developers want to use external tools to start working against the service.
+For that reason, open Postman to perform the rest of the below search queries.
+To set up the queries we will use set the Headers as:
+* api-key: [Enter Admin API Key from Azure Search portal]
+* Content-Type: application/json

 When we configured the Indexing of the content, we asked for locations to be extracted from the content.
 Let's take a look at this by searching for morquio diseaese and limiting the results to only return the metadata_title, locations fields
 ```